 Vibra Energia's capital contribution.
-These efforts will our business and market strategies, such as climate enable us to implement our plans and build many change -- rising global temperatures may affect rainfall and wind regimes and lead to possible rationing and renewable energy plants, expanding our customer base blackouts, destabilizing the market and compromising and helping more and more consumers migrate to the free energy market in the near future. our financial results.
-Having overcome the challenges of this Our business management relies on conscientious reorganization, we now enter a new phase, a and conservative risk assessment.
-This cautious approach enabled us to overcome the challenging natural evolution based on the Group's successful water crisis with limited exposure to the risk business strategies along our two-decade market trajectory.
-The strategic moves in 2021 took place environment. in the midst of a pandemic, with much of the team still working remotely.
+These efforts will enable us to implement our plans and build many renewable energy plants, expanding our customer base and helping more and more consumers migrate to the free energy market in the near future.

+Having overcome the challenges of this reorganization, we now enter a new phase, a natural evolution based on the Group's successful business strategies along our two-decade market trajectory.
+The strategic moves in 2021 took place in the midst of a pandemic, with much of the team still working remotely.

-From a macroeconomic point of view, there was widespread concern about the advance of revenue in 2021 was R\$3.809 billion, an increase of inflation and the increase in basic interest rates, with negative consequences for all sectors of the reached R\$38.8 million, up 300%; our current gross economy.
-Another cloud in the horizon was the profit rose to R\$173.9 million. imminent risk of blackouts or rationing given the pronounced water crisis caused by the long The advance of deregulation and increasing drought: water stress impaired major Brazilian flexibility of the Brazilian electricity sector will hydroelectric power plants accounting for 70% of bring us great business opportunities.
-A new promising market lies ahead - a great chance for the country's electricity generation.
-By the end of 2021, hydroelectric plants represented only us to offer more products, services and energy 57.9% of the Brazilian energy matrix.
-Heavy rainfall solutions to our customers. followed the dry season; while this helped recover production levels, our parks had to deal with We have become a solid, efficient and mature unprecedented precipitation levels, unlike anything purpose-driven company thanks to a great team seen before in the history of the operation. that is motivated and committed to the success of the Group, and equally excited to be part of the energy transition in Brazil and in the world.
-We are always alert to risks associated with our activity.
+From a macroeconomic point of view, there was widespread concern about the advance of inflation and the increase in basic interest rates, with negative consequences for all sectors of the economy.
+Another cloud in the horizon was the imminent risk of blackouts or rationing given the pronounced water crisis caused by the long drought: water stress impaired major Brazilian hydroelectric power plants accounting for 70% of the country's electricity generation.
+By the end of 2021, hydroelectric plants represented only 57.9% of the Brazilian energy matrix.
+Heavy rainfall followed the dry season; while this helped recover production levels, our parks had to deal with unprecedented precipitation levels, unlike anything seen before in the history of the operation.